Forest County Potawatomi

 Knowledge, Skills, and Abilities:

-- Knowledge of applicable federal, state, county and local laws, regulations, and requirements.
+- Knowledge of applicable federal, state, county, and local laws, regulations, and requirements.

-- Knowledge of clinical operations and procedures.
+- Knowledge of records management procedures.

 - Ability to communicate effectively in the English language, both verbally and in writing.